allen-cell-animated/timelapse-colorizer/documentation/DATA_FORMAT.md

 The easiest way to get started is to modify one of our existing data processing scripts, like [`generate_data.py`](../scripts/timelapse-colorizer-data/generate_data.py)!

+(Check with your team or one of the developers on the Animated Cell team to see if there's already a data generation script for your project!)

 ## Terms

 Here are a few important terms: